If you’ve ever had a sudden invasion of aphids or some other garden pest that is decimating your hard worked garden, this might help you.

 - You can add a couple of drops of essential oil, like peppermint or tea tree oil, but don’t over do this as you don’t want your leaves coated in oil, just enough that the essential oil is effective for antibacterial or insect purposes.

-Salt.
+Beer in a Lid.
 This is specific to slugs.

 While various kinds of slugs are vary good for different things in your garden (some eat only decaying wood, others dead vegetation and so on) the ones that destroy our veggie patches seem to get completely out of control very quickly.
 They are good at hiding in the soil and coming out to decimate tender leafy greens at night.
-Catching them is key of course, but a sprinkle of salt disolves them.
-It doesn’t need to be a lot.

 Floating row covers.